yammik/M4-DQ4-Passing-Callbacks-to-Comrade-Hogs-in-React-nyc-web-082718/README.md

 ### Oh no!
 Schmutziges hog GalaxySNote7 is at it again!

-No longer content grounding plains and delaying flights, this greased up hog is now stirring up trouble in the pig pen!
+No longer content grounding planes and delaying flights, this greased up hog is now stirring up trouble in the pig pen!

 We know he is a filthy fellow, but which one?
 Rumor has it he was hanging out with Truffle Shuffle earlier, cramming his greedy little snout into the ground.